Example 1: Source article: BBC website

-Thanks for that news, but the real meat on that article should be the reason that guy spent all that money for those plates because ’25 O’ and ‘250 L’ mean absolutely nothing to me.
+Thanks for that news, but the real meat on that article should be the reason this guy spent so much money for those plates because ’25 O’ and ‘250 L’ mean absolutely nothing to me.
 It obviously means something to the buyer, but what?
-What was the point of this news snippet if not to disclose the big word ‘why’?
+What was the point of this news snippet if not to elaborate on the ‘why’?

-The Evening Standard are far worse, they do this all the time.
+The Evening Standard are far worse, they do it all the time.

 Example 2: BBC bias over Brexit.